-A questionnaire developed by the editors of Travel + Leisure, in association with Wylei, was made available to Travel + Leisure readers at tlworldsbest.com from November 3, 2014, to March 2, 2015.
-Readers were invited to participate through Travel + Leisure magazine (December, January, February and March issues), T+L tablet editions, newsletters, social media, and online at travelandleisure.com.
-To protect the integrity of the data, after March 2, 2015, respondents were screened by Travel + Leisure and responses from any identified travel-industry professionals who completed the survey were eliminated from the final tally.
-The survey website, tlworldsbest.com, was maintained, monitored, and kept secure by Wylei, which collected and tabulated the responses and kept them confidential.
+A survey developed by the editors of Travel + Leisure, in association with research firm M&RR, was made available at tlworldsbest.com from January 11 through May 10, 2021.
+Readers were invited to participate through Travel + Leisure magazine, T+L tablet editions, newsletters, social media, and travelandleisure.com.
+M&RR maintained, monitored, and kept the survey website secure, and also collected and tabulated the responses.
+To protect the integrity of the data, after the survey closed, Travel + Leisure and M&RR screened the responses to identify fraudulent votes, which were eliminated from the final tallies.

-A minimum number of responses was necessary for a candidate to be eligible for inclusion in the World's Best Awards listings.
-Some companies were eligible to be rated in multiple categories, including cruise lines, tour operators, and safari outfitters.
-In all cases, companies and properties have different scores for each category.
+A minimum number of responses was necessary for a candidate to be eligible for inclusion in the World's Best Awards rankings.
+Some companies were eligible to be rated in multiple categories; they were scored independently for each category.

-• Airlines: Cabin comfort, in-flight service, customer service, value.
-Optional: for food, for loyalty programs.
+Airlines: Cabin comfort, in-flight service, customer service, value.

-• Cruise ships: Cabins/facilities, restaurants/food, service, itineraries/destinations, excursions/activities, value.
-Optional: for families, bars/nightlife.
+Cruise ships: Cabins/facilities, food, service, itineraries/destinations, excursions/activities, value.

-• Tour operators and safari outfitters: Staff/guides, itineraries/destinations, activities, accommodations, food, value.
-Optional: for families, conservation/philanthropy.
+Tour operators and safari outfitters: Staff/guides, itineraries/destinations, activities, accommodations, food, value.

 U.S. national parks: Natural attractions, activities, lodging, wildlife, accessibility, cleanliness.